 Your policy must explain how, when, where and for what reason testing may occur and outline the steps that will be taken to ensure employee confidentiality.
 The records should be stored and locked separately from general employment records with access to these records only on a strict need-to-know basis.
 It should also explain the consequences of an employee’s refusal to test, interference in the testing process, or a positive test.

-For questions on this or other personnel matters, contact Andrea Shindlebower Main, personnel services specialist and be sure to attend the Drug Testing webinar on September 8th.
+For questions on this or other personnel matters, contact Andrea Shindlebower Main, personnel services specialist.

 The Internal Revenue Service (IRS) released an updated Withholding Calculator earlier this year and a new version of Form W-4 this week, to assist taxpayers in checking their 2018 tax withholding following passage of the new tax law in December.
 The changes in the new tax law include increasing the standard deduction, removing personal exemptions, increasing the child tax credit, limiting or discontinuing certain deductions and changing the tax rates and brackets.
 Because of the changes, the IRS is encouraging taxpayers to use the tax calculator to make sure they have the correct amount of tax taken out of their paychecks.
 Any employees that wish to change their deductions will need to fill out the 2018 version of the Form W-4.
 Employers should also begin using this form for any new hires and should have begun using the new income-tax withholding tables no later than February 15 of this year.